In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 Where are the Warsaw Caves Located

-Via County Road 4, Warsaw, Ontario is a 20 minute drive north west of Peterborough.
-Just outside the village of Warsaw is the Warsaw Caves Conservation Area in Peterborough County.
+Via County Road 4, the village of Warsaw, Ontario, is a 20-minute drive northwest of Peterborough.
+Just outside of Warsaw is the Warsaw Caves Conservation Area in Peterborough County, which was once submerged under ancient glacial lakes.

-The caves in Ontario, Canada are located 25 minutes northeast of Peterborough, making it easily accessible for a great day trip or weekend getaway.
-Coming from Toronto, it’s about a 2-hour drive from downtown and 3 hours from Ottawa.
+The Ontario caves are located 25 minutes northeast of Peterborough, making them easily accessible for a great day trip or weekend getaway.
+Coming from Toronto, it’s about a 2-hour drive from downtown and from Ottawa, 3 hours.

 Warsaw Caves address: 289 Caves Road, Warsaw, Ontario, Canada